collective/Products.NoDuplicateLogin/README.txt

   What happens when Anna clicks on a link on the site?
 The plugin sees that Anna has our cookie but that it differs from the cookie value that it remembered (Karl's browser has that cookie value).
-  Now the cookie logs out Karl; Karl is no longer authenticated and he sees the message "Someone else logged in under your name".
+  Anna is logged out but the plugin and sees the message "Someone else logged in under your name".

   The default implementation uses a cookie as described above.
 This should be good enough in most cases, however, it means that you can easily hack the mechanism if you know how it works by simply setting the same cookie value in both browsers.
-Fortunately, the plugin comes with an experimental session-based mechanism, which you can activate by ticking "session based" in the plugin's properties form.
+The plugin comes with an experimental session-based mechanism, which you can activate by ticking "session based" in the plugin's properties form.

 Copyright, License, Author